 The coverage is extensive.
-Here's a shortlist of what's covered: All prepaid, non-refundable trip costs (such as air fare, cruises, tours); emergency medical; medical evacuations; personal effect expenses caused by baggage delay or loss - plus more.
+Here's a shortlist of what's covered: All prepaid, non-refundable trip costs (such as air fare, cruises, tours); emergency medical; medical transportations; personal effect expenses caused by baggage delay or loss - plus more.
 Visit TripProtector Classic Benefits or TripProtector Preferred Benefits for further details.

 - Doesn't my medical insurance cover me?

 Most medical insurance restricts or does not cover overseas, including on a cruise ship.
 Travel insurance covers the many gaps often associated with taking U.S. medical coverage abroad.

 - Won't the credit card that I use pay for the trip or the travel supplier reimburse me, if something goes wrong?

 All credit cards don't cover trip cancellation or trip interruption.
 And travel supplier coverage isn't as comprehensive for trip cancellation, and it typically isn't available for Collision Damage Waivers or for coverage if the supplier falls into bankruptcy.